lc00/wiki-experiment/Compression.md

+* You've compressed too much when it has too much detail, gets smaller, loses tone.
+Use automation or clip gain instead.

+## Controls

 * Fast attack cuts off transient, slow attack is more punchy
 * Fast release sounds more real, slow release sounds more compressed
+* Auto-release will choose slow or fast based on the transients

 ## Process